vbhat1976/terraform-workshop/exercises/02/README.md

 }
 ```

-One of init's jobs here is to ensure that it downloads the necessary provider to the `.terraform` directory
+One of init's jobs here is to ensure that it downloads the necessary providers to the `.terraform` directory
 locally so that further plans and applies can use it.

 ### tfvars file

 In each terraform working directory, there can be a file named `terraform.tfvars` (or `*.auto.tfvars`) that contains
 HCL that defines values for variables for that working directory.  tfvar files can also be referenced via command line.

 Let's try a few things.

 * create a file called terraform.tfvars in this directory